Clint Dempsey

-In 2012, Tottenham signed Dempsey for a fee of $9.6 million, then a record signing for an American.
-He scored 12 goals in his only season with Tottenham, giving him 72 goals across all competitions for Premier League clubs—the most by an American in a top-tier European league.
+In 2012, Tottenham Hotspur signed Dempsey for a fee of $9.6 million, then a league record signing for an American.
+He scored 12 goals across all competitions in his one season with Tottenham including 7 league goals, which Dempsey holds the all-time American goalscoring record for a single top tier European league with 57.
 He was signed by the Seattle Sounders the following year, and played 115 matches for the club, scoring 47 goals, and leading the club to win the 2014 Supporters' Shield.
 During the 2016 season, Dempsey was diagnosed with an irregular heartbeat and missed the team's run to the MLS Cup.
-He returned the following season, before announcing his retirement from professional soccer in 2018.
+He returned the following season, winning the 2017 MLS Comeback Player of the Year Award before announcing his retirement from professional soccer in 2018.

 Dempsey represented the United States at the 2003 FIFA World Youth Championship and made his first appearance with the senior team on November 17, 2004.
 He earned more than 140 caps and scored 57 international goals, making him the nation's fourth-most capped player and tying him with Landon Donovan as the top all-time scorer with 57 goals.
-Dempsey represented the United States at four CONCACAF Gold Cups (winning three), helped them to the final of the 2009 Confederations Cup, and scored in each of the three World Cups he attended.
-In 2022, Dempsey was inducted into the National Soccer Hall of Fame.
+Dempsey is the only American to have scored in three different FIFA World Cups; 2006, 2010, and 2014; with the latter edition he scored the 5th fastest goal in World Cup history.
+He was runner-up of the 2009 FIFA Confederations Cup, where he received the Bronze Ball.
+Dempsey won the CONCACAF Gold Cup in 2005, 2007, and 2017; also winning the Golden Boot of the 2015 edition.
+Individually, Dempsey won both the U.S. Soccer Player of the Year award three times, and the Fútbol de Primera Player of the Year three times.
+In 2022, he was inducted into the National Soccer Hall of Fame.